 - Although not mandatory as part of the Ministry protocols, many pharmacists are wanting some additional documentation to support the OHIP+ claim submission.
-Therefore, OPA has created an "OHIP+ Patient Insurance Declaration Stub" template (with four stubs per page) that can be used to document the patient's or caregiver's declaration at the time of claims processing that the patient has no private plan coverage and is eligible for OHIP+. - o Important Note: - Use of this Insurance Declaration stub does not replace the need to ask the patient/caregiver of a child or youth 24 years of age and under at the time of claims processing whether there is private plan coverage. - The question must still be asked prior to adjudication with the SSC "U".
-This stub document only serves as supplemental confirmation of the private plan attestation if you so choose to use it.
+Therefore, OPA has created an "OHIP+ Patient Insurance Declaration Stub" template (with four stubs per page) that can be used to document the patient's or caregiver's declaration at the time of claims processing that the patient has no private plan coverage and is eligible for OHIP+. - o Important Note: - In no way does the use of this Insurance Declaration stub replace the need to ask the patient/caregiver of a child or youth 24 years of age and under at the time of claims processing whether there is private plan coverage. - The question must still be asked prior to adjudication with the SSC "U".
+This stub document only serves as supplemental attestation by the patient/caregiver that there is no private insurance coverage in place at the time of filling a particular prescription.
+Its provision is only to provide you with an additional level of comfort should you feel the need to have it. - Refusal of a patient/caregiver to sign this stub is not grounds for the pharmacy to refuse to fill an OHIP+ eligible prescription.
+Patients and caregivers are not required to sign this stub in order to receive coverage under OHIP+.
+Regardless of whether this stub is signed, pharmacy team members should not refuse to process claims through OHIP+ for eligible patients who have been asked the question regarding private coverage and have confirmed, through use of the SSC, that the individual 24 years of age and under is not covered under any private plan. - The OHIP+ Patient Insurance Declaration Stub has not been reviewed or formally approved by the Ministry.
+As such, it does not hold any legal bearing in the case of a claims audit.